AlejandroSalgado95/Compilador_MMS/README.md

 * Source code (tools.py) for a file that contains a repertory of functions used many times, used for the author in order to avoid rewriting his own code many times
 * Source code (operand.py) used for the operands included within each generated quadruple
 * Source code (EmtpyTempMemoryInstance.py) used for instanciating new temporal memory
+* Documentation of the compiler design process and its design itself
+* User manual which documents basic usage of the designed language
+* Two firmed documents to agree everything that's is being included is original and created by its author (A00513221)
+* one quick reference video

 ### Pending:
 * So far there is no unary operator ‘-‘, only its binary version is available (subtraction operation)